cnichte/basic-electron-typescript-react-starter/README.md

 * [Pouchdb](https://pouchdb.com/guides/)
 * [Electron Conf](https://github.com/alex8088/electron-conf)

 If you also want to build an app with this setup, this could be a good starting point for you.
+Please note: I am travelling with Mac OS.

 ## How it Looks